Skip to content

 Collector Guide#

-unJaena Collector is an open-source tool that automatically collects 400+ forensic artifact types across 5 platforms.
-This guide covers collection methods for each platform and disk image support.
+unJaena Collector is an open-source tool that handles 254 supported forensic artifact types across Windows, macOS, Linux, iOS, Android, plus an AI activity category.
+This guide covers collection methods for each operating system.

 Supported Platforms#